Table of contents

-My son and I have been working through some activities from books on anxiety and mental wellbeing at home.
+My son and I have been working through some activities from books on anxiety, mental health and wellbeing at home.
 I have also accessed outside support.

 You can also look at my post the year of self-discovery where I talk about sleep and having time to myself.

 A decision that I made is not to have bathroom scales in my flat to weigh myself.
 As a teenager, I would weigh myself every day and would feel upset if I had gained a pound.
 The weighing became obsessive and unhealthy.
 I no longer feel the need to continuously check my weight, as in adulthood have developed a healthy relationship, with my body.

 First of all, I do go to the doctors for a women’s health check and get weighed there.
 I can see the importance of that from a medical perspective.